On the finite element approximation of a semicoercive Stokes variational inequality arising in glaciology: A finite element scheme

-\begin{remark} The velocity and pressure error estimates coincide with those obtained in \cite[Theorem 2.14]{belenki2012} and in \cite[Theorem 3.1]{hirn2013} for the $r$-Stokes system without contact boundary conditions.
-This indicates that the contact boundary conditions and the Lagrange multiplier do not reduce the order of convergence.
+\begin{remark} The velocity and pressure error estimates coincide with those obtained in \cite[Theorem 2.14]{belenki2012} and in \cite[Theorem 3.1]{hirn2013} for the $r$-Stokes system without contact or friction boundary conditions.
+This indicates that these boundary conditions and the Lagrange multiplier do not reduce the order of convergence.
 This may be due to the use of piecewise constant elements for $\Sigma_h$.
 In \cite{coorevits2002}, a proof with non-optimal convergence rates is presented for the case when continuous piecewise quadratic polynomials are used for the Lagrange multiplier. \end{remark}